Lekan-E/databasedesign-SQLproject/README.md

  ##  Introduction

  Along the years, stats/data has become a big part factor in how football is played and how players are being coached. <br />
- After reading a book **The Expected Goals Philosophy by James Tippett** is was inspired to work on this project. <br />
+ The inspiration for this project came after reading a book **The Expected Goals Philosophy by James Tippett** <br />
- My aim for this project to statistically compare how my favourite players performed as compared to seasons.
-The players used were my best players from different clubs around the English Premier League and I performed analysis based on playing positions (GK, DF, MID, ATT). <br />
+ My aim for this project to statistically compare how my favourite players performed in the 2022/2023 season as compared to the 2021/2022 season.
+I performed analysis based on playing positions (GK, DF, MID, ATT) from different players in the English Premier League. <br />
  Some data used for analysis were the following: <br/>
  * Expected Goals & Assists
  * Defensive Data i.e Tackles, Ball Recoveries, Interception
- * Attacking Data i.e Shots per 90, Takeon, Total Shots
+ * Attacking Data i.e Shots per 90, Takeon, Total Shots <br/>

+ ## Methodology
+ ### Tools
+ The tools used for analysis includes:
+ * MySQL - Database Management
+         - Running Advanced Queries/Calculations
+         - Comparison based on position and clubs
+ * Microsoft Excel - For inserting data into the database

+ The aim was to complete the project solely using MySQL but with Excel I could quickly insert the data into the database we created using My SQL.

+### Project Flowchart